pragithub173/Foodys/Foodys/Readme.txt

 5. Start Apache Tomcat server
 6. Now run the application in the browser using the following command: localhost/Foodys
 ===========================================
-The APIs used and there keys are:
+APIs used are:

-Google API key
+1.Google API key

-Yelp API key
+2.Yelp API key

-Client ID